marwahaha/tonys/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for section Y was

 ### Media
 - The photos used in this site were obtained from ...

 ### Acknowledgements

-- I received inspiration for this project from X
+- Gatsby Doc's
+- Flipcart Doc's
+- Contentfull Doc's
+- Formspree Doc's
+- Netifly Doc's
+- GraphQL Doc's
+- Freecode Camp
+- Meduim
+- Traversity Media
+- Stack Overflow
+- React Doc's